Updating TalosII's firmware ? GNUcode.org

 hw.ucomnames=ucom0:usb5.0.00001.0

 Then I needed to read man cu to learn about how to establish the serial connection.
+You should run this command before you plug in power to the motherboard.

 joshua@dobby.lan:~/ $ cu -s 115200 -l usb5.0.00001.0